League of Nations: Collective security

 Ultimately, Britain and France both abandoned the concept of collective security in favour of appeasement in the face of growing German militarism under Hitler.

 In this context, the League of Nations was also the institution where the first international debate on terrorism took place following the 1934 assassination of King Alexander I of Yugoslavia in Marseille, France.
-This debate established precedents regarding global surveillence (in the form of routine international sharing of surveillence data), the punishment of terrorists as an international (rather than national) matter, and the right of a nation to conduct military attacks within another nation as a response to international terrorism.
+This debate established precedents regarding global surveillance (in the form of routine international sharing of surveillance data), the punishment of terrorists as an international (rather than national) matter, and the right of a nation to conduct military attacks within another nation as a response to international terrorism.
 Many of these concepts are detectable in the discourse of terrorism among states after 9/11.

 American diplomatic historian Samuel Flagg Bemis originally supported the League, but after two decades changed his mind:

 The League of Nations has been a disappointing failure....
 It has been a failure, not because the United States did not join it; but because the great powers have been unwilling to apply sanctions except where it suited their individual national interests to do so, and because Democracy, on which the original concepts of the League rested for support, has collapsed over half the world.

 Pacifism, disarmament and radio

 The League of Nations lacked an armed force of its own and depended on the Great Powers to enforce its resolutions, which they were very unwilling to do.
 Its two most important members, Britain and France, were reluctant to use sanctions and even more reluctant to resort to military action on behalf of the League.
 Immediately after the First World War, pacifism became a strong force among both the people and governments of the two countries.
 The British Conservatives were especially tepid to the League and preferred, when in government, to negotiate treaties without the involvement of that organisation.
 Moreover, the League's advocacy of disarmament for Britain, France, and its other members, while at the same time advocating collective security, meant that the League was depriving itself of the only forceful means by which it could uphold its authority.

 David Goodman argues that the 1936 League of Nations Convention on the Use of Broadcasting in the Cause of Peace tried to create the standards for a liberal international public sphere.
 The Convention encouraged friendly radio broadcasts to other nations.
 It called for League prohibitions on international broadcasts containing hostile speech and false claims.
-It tried to draw the line between liberal and illiberal policies in communications, and emphasized the dangers of nationalist chauvinism.
+It tried to draw the line between liberal and illiberal policies in communications, and emphasised the dangers of nationalist chauvinism.
 With Nazi Germany and Soviet Russia active on the radio, its liberal goals were ignored, while liberals warned that the code represented restraints on free speech.